aws-samples/aws-serverless-tokenization/README.md

 make_bucket: <unique-s3-bucket-name>
  ```

- ## Step 3: Initialize and Clone Git into Cloud9 Environment
+ ## Step 3: Initialize and Clone Git

  Use the below code to initialize and clone this git repository